ar-io/ar-io-node/CONTRIBUTING.md

 - Keep the first line short but informative.
 - Provide explanation of why the change is being made in the commit message body.
-- Prefer copying relevant information into the commit body over linking to them.
+- Prefer copying relevant information into the commit body over linking to it.
 - Consider whether your commit message includes enough detail for someone to be able to understand it in the future.